Generic Name: warfarin (WAR far in)

 sudden headache, dizziness, or weakness;

-easy bruising, purple or red pinpoint spots under your skin, bleeding from wounds or needle injections;
+easy bruising or bleeding (nosebleeds, bleeding gums), purple or red pinpoint spots under your skin;

 pale skin, feeling light-headed or short of breath, rapid heart rate, trouble concentrating;